113ll3/Ibmclouddocscli/idt/commands.md

 ## create
 {: #create}

-Create a project, prompting for all information, including resource type, language, starter kit, and DevOps Toolchain options.
-The project is created in the current directory.
+Create a application, prompting for all information, including resource type, language, starter kit, and DevOps Toolchain options.
+The application is created in the current directory.

-To create a project in the current directory and to associate services with it, run the following command:
+To create an application in the current directory and to associate services with it, run the following command:

 ```
 ibmcloud dev create